Last Updated on: 9th December 2025, 06:35 am

 Tip: If you’re taking medication and notice changes in your teeth, consult your dentist to discuss possible solutions.

-How to maintain the natural color of teeth
+How can you maintain the natural color of teeth?

 You don’t need a Hollywood-style whitening treatment to have a bright, healthy smile.
 By following good daily habits and using safe treatments when needed, you can maintain the natural color of your teeth and keep them looking their best.